Gisbert Hasenjaeger

-Gisbert F. R. Hasenjaeger (June 1, 1919 – September 2, 2006) was a German mathematical logician.
+Gisbert F. R. Hasenjaeger (1 June 1919 – 2 September 2006) was a German mathematical logician.
 Independently and simultaneously with Leon Henkin in 1949, he developed a new proof of the completeness theorem of Kurt Gödel for predicate logic.
 He worked as an assistant to Heinrich Scholz at Section IVa of Oberkommando der Wehrmacht Chiffrierabteilung, and was responsible for the security of the Enigma machine.

 Personal life

 Gisbert Hasenjaeger went to high school in Mülheim, where his father Edwin Renatus Hasenjaeger was a lawyer and local politician.
-After completing school in 1936, Gisbert volunteered for labor service.
+After completing school in 1936, Gisbert volunteered for labour service.
 He was drafted for military service in World War II, and fought as an artillerist in the Russian campaign, where he was badly wounded in January 1942.
 After his recovery, in October 1942, Heinrich Scholz got him employment in the Cipher Department of the High Command of the Wehrmacht (OKW/Chi), where he was the youngest member at 24.
 He attended a cryptography training course by Erich Hüttenhain, and was put into the recently founded Section IVa "Security check of own Encoding Procedures" under Karl Stein, who assigned him the security check of the Enigma machine.
 At the end of the war as OKW/Chi disintegrated, Hasenjaeger managed to escape TICOM, the United States effort to roundup and seize captured German intelligence people and material.

 From the end of 1945, he studied mathematics and especially mathematical logic with Heinrich Scholz at the Westfälische Wilhelms-Universität University in Münster.
 In 1950 received his doctorate Topological studies on the semantics and syntax of an extended predicate calculus and completed his habilitation in 1953.